 - 3.4 Relighting Our City sets out the priorities which will guide the Council's approach as the organisation and the city starts to transition from the response to the recovery phase of the pandemic.
 These priorities together with the associated key actions and activity form a framework for recovery. - 3.5 Within the Relighting Our City recovery commitment plan there are five overarching priorities for recovery, supporting the delivery of our Council Plan vision for Wulfrunians to live longer, healthier, and more fulfilling lives: - Support people who need us most - Create more opportunities for young people - Support our vital local businesses - Generate more jobs and learning opportunities - Stimulate vibrant high streets and communities - 3.6 A performance framework has been created to monitor performance against these priorities and includes two different types of indicators, city indicators and impact indicators. - 3.7 City indicators are high level indicators which although the council can influence, may not be able to directly affect.
 Data on these indicators is published nationally, to enable a comparison against regional, statistical, and national averages.
 City indicators are high level indicators which although the council can influence, may not be able to directly affect.
-Data on these indicators is published nationally, to enable a comparison against regional, statistical, and nationally, to enable a comparison against regional, statistical, and national averages.
-Impact indicators demonstrate how council interventions are working to improve outcomes for residents against key priorities. - 3.8 In the last report the Council published performance against City level indicators.
-This report sets out a summary of performance against impact indicators, relevant financial information, and key areas of activity.
+Data on these indicators is published nationally, to enable a comparison against regional, statistical, and national averages.
+Impact indicators demonstrate how council interventions are working to improve outcomes for residents against key priorities. - 3.8 This report sets out a summary of performance against city and impact indicators, relevant financial information, and key areas of activity.
 A dashboard of the performance against impact indicators is included at appendix 1.